aravpatel19/Multilingual-Voice-Translation-Application/README.md

 ## Features

-- **Natural Translations:** Uses OpenAI's GPT-4o-mini for translations that accurately convey the meaning, including idioms and expressions.
+- **Natural Translations:** Uses OpenAI's GPT-4o-mini for translations that accurately convey the meaning, including idioms and expressions of the culture.
 - **Voice Cloning:** Utilizes ElevenLabs to clone "Arav's Voice," ensuring translations sound natural and authentic.
 - **Supported Languages:**
   - Spanish